 Three options strategies on how to exit a winning or losing trade: long options, vertical spreads, and calendar spreads.

-For all the information that's out there about how to enter into an options trade, there's usually not as much focus on how to get out.
+For all the information that’s out there about how to enter an options trade, there’s usually not as much focus on how to get out.
 Whether you’re winning or losing, and unless your plan is to hold an options position until expiration, at some point, you do need to exit in order to take a profit or chalk up a loss.
-There are lots of options strategies to cover on this subject, but for now, let’s focus on three of the most popular ways to "adjust" an options trade: long option strategies, vertical spread strategies, and calendar spread strategies.
+There are lots of options strategies to cover on this subject, but for now, let’s focus on three of the most popular ways to “adjust” an options trade: long options strategies, vertical spread strategies, and calendar spread strategies.

 Whatever your reason for needing to make an adjustment—exiting at a profit or a loss—realize that the trade isn’t the same trade you put on.
 Here are three things to consider:

-THE WINNING LONG CALL STRATEGY EXAMPLEYou’re a believer in XYZ Corp. and you bought 10 of the September 50 calls for $1, for an initial investment of $1000, plus transaction costs.
+THE WINNING LONG CALL STRATEGY EXAMPLEYou’re a believer in XYZ Corp., and you bought 10 of the September 50 calls for $1, for an initial investment of $1000, plus transaction costs.
 Now the call price has doubled to $2.
 You can’t be blamed for wanting to take the money and run, but you’re as bullish as ever and don’t want to miss out.
-Here are three hypothetical ideas.
+Here are three hypothetical scenarios.